johnsvenn/laravel-maker/README.md

 }
 ```

-**Note** The above packages should install automatically using [Package Auto-Discovery](https://medium.com/@taylorotwell/package-auto-discovery-in-laravel-5-5-ea9e3ab20518) but you may need to update Composer e.g. `composer self-update` then `php artisan package:discover`
+**Note** The packages required in Laravel Maker should install automatically using [Package Auto-Discovery](https://medium.com/@taylorotwell/package-auto-discovery-in-laravel-5-5-ea9e3ab20518) but you may need to update Composer e.g. `composer self-update` then `php artisan package:discover`

 You probably only want the package to run in development therefore edit `app\Providers\AppServiceProvider.php` and edit the register method.